recepinanc/recepinanc.github.io/_posts/2021-01-01-cloud-computing-explained:-public vs.-private vs.-virtual-private.md

 I've been coming across different terms about cloud technologies without actually getting my head around what they meant.
 Recently, I decided to study Cloud Technologies.
 I started creating a glossary for cloud terms to use them as references for my upcoming posts.

-With the first post of the "Cloud Fundamentals Explained" series, we will look at a small but commonly used subset of cloud terms:
+With the first post of the "Cloud Computing Explained" series, we will look at a small but commonly used subset of cloud terms:
 * Public Cloud
 * Private Cloud
 * Virtual Private Cloud